 Where Can A Facility Send Batteries?

 Depending on the type of battery and applicable management requirements batteries must be sent to a facility permitted to accept hazardous waste batteries, universal wastes, or spent lead-acid batteries.
 Only facilities that have a DTSC permit or other type of authorization to treat, store or dispose of hazardous wastes may accept hazardous waste batteries.
 Persons that do not have a DTSC permit may accept and store universal waste batteries and spent lead-acid batteries if they operate according to the regulations specifically tailored for those types of batteries.
-For management and disposal requirements and options for Universal Waste batteries, spent lead-acid batteries, and hazardous waste batteries, go to the above links for Universal Waste, Spent Lead-acid Batteries, and hazardous waste
+For management and disposal requirements and options for Universal Waste batteries, spent lead-acid batteries, and hazardous waste batteries, go to the above links for Universal Waste, Spent Lead-acid Batteries, and hazardous waste management requirements.

 Load Checking at Solid Waste Facilities